Tuesday, 4 July 2023

 What we strive for is to have as many positives as possible in whatever it is we're doing or wherever we're going (both mentally and physically).

-Sleepy Somondoco: The town in Colombia's Boyacá department is as quiet as they come in these parts.
+In need of some peace and quiet?
+Sleepy Somondoco is the place to go to.
+This town in Colombia's Boyacá department is as quiet as they come in these parts.

 Peaceful: Somondoco is as quiet as they come.